born2net/mediaArduino/README.md

 - socketIOclient.js: a client library for interacting with socket.io node.js server, includes binary ws
 - testFirmata.js: general test script for Firmata and simple node.js web server
 - wifiResetAndReboot: reset shell script
-- diskSpaceExpander: Arduino storage expander onto external micro SD (no need if you are using our image)
+- diskSpaceExpander: Arduino storage expander (no need if you are using our image)
 - sysUpgradeImage: upgrade Arduino to release 1.5.2 (check Arduino.cc for newer builds)
 - initSerial.js: boot up test for MCU to Linux bridge connection